Frequently Asked Questions

 Do we know exactly how many people there are in the world today?

 No. There are so many people on this planet that counting them up, exactly, is impossible.
 However, experts believe there are more than 7 billion people in the world today.
 This is a fairly reliable estimate.
-World population in 2012 was 2 times greater than it was in 1965, 4 times greater than 1910, and 10 times greater than 1730.
+World population in 2014 was over 2 times greater than it was in 1965, 4 times greater than 1910, and 10 times greater than 1730.
 After growing very slowly for tens of thousands of years, world population has grown very rapidly in the last few centuries and continues to do so.

 How fast is the world's population growing?